Tashdid-Turjo/01.-Odin/README.md

                                                        for row: Main -> X, Cross -> Y.
                                                        -> Alignment,
                                                        -> Did the exercise of "Holy Grail Layout"(A common website layout),

+✅JS:
+-> Keywords:
+            -> Variables(using let, const), & Operators(number, string, logical, mathematical)
+            -> Run type -> via browser,
+                        -> outside browser environment (that means it will let the browser execute the code, even if it comes from a a file we created.)